janholstjensen/rdkit4excel/doc/INSTALL.md

 * Add "C:\Python27\Lib\site-packages\pywin32_system32" to PATH so "pythoncomloader27.dll" can be loaded by Excel.

-## Prerequisites when using Conda (Python 2 or 3 version)
+## Prerequisites when using Conda (Python 2 or 3)
 Install Miniconda2 or Minoconda3 4.3.11 or later.
 You may install it for all users or just the current user - both configurations should work.

 During testing, the Conda installations were done accepting all default settings (installed for "Just Me" and no PATH changes).
 On the testing machines, Conda was thus installed in `C:\Users\Jan\Minoconda2\` or `C:\Users\Jan\Minoconda3\`.
-In the remainder of this document I will reference this Conda root folder as `%CONDA_ROOT%`.
+In the remainder of this document I will reference to this Conda root folder as `%CONDA_ROOT%`.

 Note: If you want to use Python 3 it is highly recommended that you install the 64-bit version of Minconda3.
-The 32-bit version has far fewer releases of RDKit and may not have the latest version.
+The 32-bit version has far fewer releases of RDKit and may not have the latest RDKit version.

 * Install RDKit
 	* `conda install -c rdkit rdkit`